Bernardo de Sá Nogueira de Figueiredo, 1st Marquis of Sá da Bandeira: Views on colonial politics

-Sá da Bandeira was an avid defender of a liberal version of Portuguese colonialism.
-His vision included the abolition of slavery (which would formally come to pass in the Portuguese territories in 1878), but also military expansionism to acquire more effective control of the colonies.
-According to Sá da Bandeira, Angola and the other African territories had to become a "new Brazil" to compensate for this former colony's independence in 1822.
-This meant that their economies had to be modernized and put in the service of extractivism through mines and plantations, based on planned Portuguese immigration and free labour.
+Sá da Bandeira advocated for a liberal model of Portuguese colonialism.
+His programme included the abolition of slavery (formally enacted in Portuguese territories in 1878), alongside military expansionism to acquire more effective control of the colonies.

+He argued that Angola and the other African territories had to become a "new Brazil" to offset the loss of Brazil, following the former colony's independence in 1822.
+This involved the modernization of their economies and their reorientation toward extractivism, notably through mining and plantation-based agriculture, underpinned by planned Portuguese immigration and free labour.